 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
-All of the Company's financial liabilities such as accounts payable and accrued liabilities are classified as current.
-The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
+The Company's financial liabilities, including accounts payable and accrued liabilities and the current portion of lease liabilities are classified as current.
+The Company's approach to managing liquidity risk is to ensure that it will have sufficient funds to meet liabilities when due (see also Note 1).